scionproto/scion/doc/ControlPlanePKI.md

 - The signature can be verified with the public key authenticated by the AS certificate of a verified certificate chain.
-- The current time is inside the validity period of the certificate chain.
+- The current time falls within the validity period of the certificate chain.
 - The certificate chain is authenticated by a currently active TRC.
-This means the issuing key that was used to sign the Issuer certificate must be authenticated by a currently active TRCs.
+This means the issuing key that was used to sign the Issuer certificate must be authenticated by a currently active TRC.
 The active TRC's version must be greater than or equal to the `TRCVersion` specified in the Issuer certificate.